ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 This step only applies if you use [{{site.data.keyword.gitrepos}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-git_working) projects in {{site.data.keyword.cloud_notm}}.
 If you don't use these, you can skip this step.
 {: note}

 If you use [{{site.data.keyword.gitrepos}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-git_working) projects, they must be copied to the new region before the toolchains and pipelines.
-Follow these steps to copy your projects and groups.

-1. Determine the list of groups to copy.
+Copying projects is done at the **group** level, meaning, the full group is copied.
 A [group](https://docs.gitlab.com/user/group/){: external} is a collection of related projects.
 The group name is part of the URL path of a project.
 For example, for the project url `https://us-south.git.cloud.ibm.com/my-group/my-project`, the group is `my-group`.
+Follow these steps to copy your projects and groups.

+1. Determine the list of groups to copy.

+   Copying projects in a [personal namespace](https://docs.gitlab.com/user/namespace/){: external} is not supported.
 If you created a project under a [personal namespace](https://docs.gitlab.com/user/namespace/){: external}, you can either [move your personal project to a group](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external} or [convert your personal namespace into a group](https://docs.gitlab.com/tutorials/convert_personal_namespace_to_group/){: external}, then update references in the toolchain with the new URL.
 It is recommended that you store projects in groups, as they allow multiple administrators and allow better continuity of a project over time.

    To move your projects from your personal namespace to a group:

    1. Follow the steps in the GitLab documentation to [create a new group and transfer projects to it](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external}.
    1. For each tool integration in your toolchain(s) referencing the project's repo url, update the tool integration by selecting **Configure** in the tool integration menu, and update the **Repository URL** field to the new URL with your new group name.
 Save the integration.
    1. If your Tekton pipelines refer to pipeline definitions in any of these repos, update the definitions to use the new repo URLs.
-   1. If you have **Git** type triggers in your pipelines for moved repos, update and re-save the triggers to recreate the webhooks that trigger the pipelines.
+   1. If you have **Git** type triggers in your pipelines for any of these repos, update and re-save the triggers to recreate the webhooks that trigger the pipelines.
    1. Similarly, update any other references to the repo urls in your deployment scripts, configuration, pipeline environment properties, etc.

 1. For each group, run the `copy-project-group` command from [@ibm-cloud/cd-tools](https://www.npmjs.com/package/@ibm-cloud/cd-tools){: external} to copy the group to the new region.

-   For example, the following command copies the group `my-group` and all its projects from the `us-east` (Washington DC) region to the `us-south` (Dallas) region using the personal access tokens (PATs) provided.
+   For example, the following command copies the group `my-group` and all its projects from the Washington DC (us-east) region to the Dallas (us-south) region using the personal access tokens (PATs) provided.
    ```bash
    npx @ibm-cloud/cd-tools copy-project-group -g my-group -s us-east -d us-south --st ${PAT_US_EAST} --dt ${PAT_US_SOUTH}
    ```